NatronGitHub/openfx-misc/README.md

 * GMICExpr: Quickly generate or process image from mathematical formula evaluated for each pixel.
 * GodRays: Average an image over a range of transforms, or create crepuscular rays.
 * Shadertoy: Apply a [Shadertoy](http://www.shadertoy.com) fragment shaders (multipass shaders are not supported).
+* SharpenCImg: Sharpen the input stream by enhancing its Laplacian.
 * SharpenInvDiffCImg: Sharpen selected images by inverse diffusion.
 * SharpenShockCImg: Sharpen selected images by shock filters.
 * SmoothAnisotropicCImg: Smooth/Denoise input stream using anisotropic PDE-based smoothing.